emartinezv/tesis/projects/gsm/README.md

 The `gsmParser` module is comprised of a single function, but it's importance is central.
 It turns the raw tokens received from the gsmTokenizer module into processed AT commands, classified according to the protocol's rules.

 The `gsmCommands` module is rather simple; it just lists the recognized AT commands and URCs.
-It also provides a search function.
+It also provides a search function for both commands and URCs.

 The `gsmTokenizer` module interacts directly with the serial connection to the GSM modem.
 It breaks up the raw serial transit into tokens, which are then sent to the upper layers for classification and processing.
 The library includes a special variable-length ring buffer (VLRB) library, which extends the functionality of standard ring buffers to items of arbitrary length.
 This allows for a more efficient use of memory.